EncodingApe/StereoProject/calibration/README.md

-# Stereo-Project
+# Camera Calibration
-There are three python files in this project.
+There are three python files in this part.

 ## calibrate.py
 This is implemented with OpenCV API.
 There are two functions in this file.